ZiyoumaSchool/Text-classification/README.md

 You can eventually set the N_EPOCHS variable which represents the number of iterations.
 5) Activate the GPU execusion type().
 6) Run all the notebook test().

+After that, the CollectedDataTrain.csv file will be update by new sentences and text labels predicted by the model.
+So to get all the dataset collected, i just have to download th CollectedDataTrain.csv file